Skip to content

 // Step 1: Preserve prerendered markup

-const sku = skuMeta?.content || getSkuFromUrl();
+const sku = getProductSku();

-// Step 3: Replace with PDP drop-in
+// Step 3: Replace prerendered HTML with interactive PDP drop-in

-block.innerHTML = ''; // Clear prerendered content
+block.innerHTML = ''; // Clear the prerendered static content

 await productRenderer.render(ProductDetails, { sku })(block); // Render interactive UI